Cross sections for coherent elastic and inelastic neutrino-nucleus scattering: Conclusions

 \section{Conclusions}

 The experimental observation of coherent elastic neutrino--nucleus scattering processes by the COHERENT collaboration has inspired physicists across many fields.
-The power of CE$\nu$NS as a probe of BSM physics and its potential for determining neutron density distributions is being realized.
+The power of CE$\nu$NS as a probe of BSM physics and its potential for determining neutron density distributions is becoming more and more apparent.
 The main uncertainty in the evaluation of the CE$\nu$NS cross sections is driven by the weak form factor that encodes the entire nuclear structure contribution to the CE$\nu$NS cross section.

-We presented microscopic nuclear structure physics calculations of charge and weak nuclear form factors and the CE$\nu$NS cross section on $^{12}$C, $^{16}$O, $^{40}$Ar, $^{56}$Fe and $^{208}$Pb nuclei.
+We presented microscopic nuclear physics calculations of charge and weak nuclear form factors and the CE$\nu$NS cross section on $^{12}$C, $^{16}$O, $^{40}$Ar, $^{56}$Fe and $^{208}$Pb nuclei.
 We obtain neutron (proton) densities and weak (charge) form factors by solving the Hartree--Fock equations with a Skyrme (SkE2) nuclear potential.
 Our predictions for $^{208}$Pb and $^{40}$Ar charge form factors describe elastic electron scattering data remarkably well.

 After validating $^{40}$Ar charge form factor calculations, we make predictions for the $^{40}$Ar weak form factor.
 Thereby, we calculate differential cross section as a function of recoil energy and neutrino scattering angle.
 We attempt to gauge the level of theoretical uncertainty pertaining to the description of $^{40}$Ar form factor and CE$\nu$NS cross section by comparing relative differences between recent nuclear theory and widely--used phenomenological form factor predictions.
 We compare our $^{40}$Ar prediction with recent measurements of the COHERENT collaboration.
-Future precise measurements of CE$\nu$NS with ton and multi-ton detectors will aid in constraining neutron densities and weak nuclear form factor that will in turn improve prospects of extracting new physics through CE$\nu$NS.
+Future precise measurements of CE$\nu$NS with ton and multi--ton detectors will aid in constraining neutron densities and weak nuclear form factor that will in turn improve prospects of extracting new physics through CE$\nu$NS.

+Furthermore, we calculate inelastic charged--current and neutral--current cross section on $^{40}$Ar within the same formalism, and comparing the strength of coherent and inelastic processes.
+We present total and differential cross sections as a function of excitation energy and lepton scattering angle for neutrino energy relevant for pion decay--at--rest neutrinos.
+CE$\nu$NS experiments at stopped--pion sources are well-suited to measure these inelastic cross sections and can provide powerful constraints on supernova detection capabilities of future kiloton liquid argon experiments.